ibm-cloud-docs/sap/sap-terraform-automate-bw-4hana.md

 {:ui: .ph data-hd-interface="ui"}
 {:terraform: .ph data-hd-interface="terraform"}

-# Automating BW/4HANA on 3-tier IBM Cloud VPC with Terraform and Ansible
+# Automating BW/4HANA on 3-tier {{site.data.keyword.cloud}} VPC with Terraform and Ansible
 {: #bw4hana-automation-on-vpc}

 Terraform on {{site.data.keyword.cloud}} enables predictable and consistent provisioning of {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC) infrastructure resources so that you can rapidly build complex, cloud environments. {{site.data.keyword.cloud_notm}} VPC infrastructure consists of SAP certified hardware that uses Intel Xeon CPUs and other Intel technologies.
 {: shortdesc}

-You can use Terraform scripts to create a single-tier VPC and create the SAP and Db2 infrastructure on the VPC.
-The Terraform scripts create the VPC and then call the Ansible playbook to create the SAP architecture on the VPC.
-The recommended place to run the scripts is on your Deployment Server.
-The Deployment Server needs to have Terraform and Ansible installed.
+You can use Terraform scripts to create a single-tier VPC and create the SAP and HANA in a distributed architecture on the bastion server that you create.
+Creating the bastion server is a prerequisite for all IBM SAP VPC automated solutions.
+The Terraform scripts use the VPC information that you provide and then call the Ansible playbook to create the SAP architecture on the specified VPC.

 ## SAP Solution implemented
 {: #bw4hana-automation-solution}

 SAP BW/4HANA is a packaged data warehouse based on SAP HANA.
 As the on-premises data warehouse layer of SAP’s Business Technology Platform, SAP BW/4HANA can be used to consolidate data across the enterprise to get a consistent, agreed-upon view of your data.

-SAP BW/4HANA is a new, next-generation data warehouse product from SAP that, like SAP S/4HANA&reg;, is optimized for the SAP HANA platform, including inheriting the high performance, simplicity, and agility of SAP HANA.
+SAP BW/4HANA is a next-generation data warehouse SAP product that, like SAP S/4HANA&reg;, is optimized for the SAP HANA platform, including inheriting the high performance, simplicity, and agility of SAP HANA.
 SAP BW/4HANA delivers real-time, enterprise-wide analytics that minimize the movement of data and can connect all the data in an organization into a single, logical view, including new data types and sources.
 Organizations now have a data warehousing solution that can meet their current and future business needs.
 A solution that handles more data, from more sources to deliver the solutions that increase an organization’s success in the next generation of business.

 SAP BW/4HANA, combined with SAP S/4HANA and the SAP HANA platform, combines traditional data warehousing, such as operational reporting and historical analysis, with the future  - logical data warehouse, Internet of Things, and data lakes.

 SAP BW/4HANA combines with SAP S/4HANA to meet your operational and historical analytics needs by using the same data as your applications, so you are always using fresh data.

-With a logical data warehouse approach that uses smart data integration, SAP BW/4HANA eliminates duplication and expensive data movement to connect the data silos in your organization.
+With a logical data warehouse approach that uses intelligent data integration, SAP BW/4HANA eliminates duplication and expensive data movement to connect the data silos in your organization.
 All data sources can be connected, including SAP and non-SAP data sources.

 ## What is created
 {: #bw4hana-automation-created}